The Certo Super Sport Dolly is a 120 film folding camera, a part of the series has a coupled rangefinder, 6x6

 The

-Certo Super Sport Dolly shown has a coupled rangfinder, most probably
+Certo Super Sport Dolly first shown has a coupled rangfinder, most probably

-bought a several others, one with a 4.5 x 6 film mask, A or C models, you will
+bought several others, one with a 4.5 x 6 film mask, A, B or C models, you will

-find some pictures at the very bottom of the page.
+find some pictures towards the bottom of the page.

 Size (mm): 148 x 101 x 46 Weight: 775 g Lens: Schneider Xenar 2.8/75, closest focus 1,2 m Shutter: Compur, B T 1 - 1/250, F 2.8 - 16 Finder: coupled rangefinder, separate viewfinder Film advance: semi-automatic, first frame via red window

 Here are some photos of the camera.
-There is a short introduction to the use of it and how it feels at the bottom of the page.
+There is a short introduction to the use of it and how it feels further down the page.

 Camera